 Most studies received a fair rating for internal validity.
 The generalizability of the results was hard to determine and might often be limited.
-Most trials (60 %) were of short (6 to 8 weeks) or medium (9 to 11 weeks) duration; forty percent reported a follow-up of 12 weeks or more.
-Three European trials^{16, 17, 18} and one US trial 19 in primary care settings, with less stringent eligibility criteria could be viewed as effectiveness trials.
-Three studies had long periods of follow-up. ^{16,18,19} Drug equivalency was present in all included studies.
+Most trials (60 %) were of short (6 to 8 weeks) or medium (9 to 11 weeks) duration; 40 percent reported a follow-up of 12 weeks or more.
+Two European trials^{17, 18} and one US trial19 in primary care settings, with less stringent eligibility criteria, could be viewed as effectiveness trials.
+These studies also had long periods of follow-up.
+Drug equivalency was present in all included studies.